-Ukrainian and Western Leaders Laud US Aid Package While the Kremlin Warns of 'further Ruin'
+Ukrainian and Western Leaders Laud US Aid Package While the Kremlin Warns of 'Further Ruin'

 European Commission President Ursula von der Leyen said that “Ukraine deserves all the support it can get against Russia.”

+"We stand with the Ukrainians fighting for their free, democratic and independent country,” Scholz posted on X.

+Polish Prime Minister Donald Tusk thanked House Speaker Mike Johnson, while also noting the holdup in Congress.
+“Better late than too late.
+And I hope it is not too late for Ukraine,” he wrote on X.

-In Russia, Kremlin spokesperson Dmitry Peskov called the approval of aid to Ukraine “expected and predictable.”
+In Russia, Kremlin spokesman Dmitry Peskov called the approval of aid to Ukraine “expected and predictable.”

 The decision “will make the United States of America richer, further ruin Ukraine and result in the deaths of even more Ukrainians, the fault of the Kyiv regime,” Peskov was quoted as saying by Russian news agency Ria Novosti.